JuliaSawczenko/BookJourney/README.md

 - You receive emails with new notifications (in progress).

 ## Technologies
-Java, Spring Boot, PostgreSQL, Gradle, REST, Heroku.
+Java, Spring Boot, PostgreSQL, Gradle, REST.
+The is currently deployed on Heroku.